Becoming Jane: Casting

 Julie Walters had once disliked Austen's writings but changed her mind when she read Pride and Prejudice after receiving her role as Mrs. Austen.
-Appearing as Mr. Austen was actor James Cromwell, who viewed his character as "a generous gentleman, well educated and supportive of Jane for the most part.
+As Mr. Austen, James Cromwell, viewed him as "a generous gentleman, well educated and supportive of Jane for the most part.
 He is bedevilled by his financial circumstances but deeply in love with his wife and sympathetic to her concerns about what will happen to the girls if they don't marry."
 Joe Anderson portrayed Henry Austen, while Lucy Cohu played the widowed Eliza de Feuillide, the Austens' worldly cousin and Henry's romantic interest.
 Cohu believed that her character "needs security.
 She is looking to be safe.
 She finds that security with Henry as she knows the Austen family."

 Anna Maxwell Martin appeared as Jane's sister Cassandra.
 The actress called her character "terribly sensible", noting that she "gets her heart broken.
 It's very sad.
 She's the levelling force for Jane Austen, the wild one.
 She tries to get her back in line, but fails miserably."
 Becoming Jane also featured Dame Maggie Smith as Lady Gresham, whom Jarrold viewed as possessing "similarities to Lady Catherine De Burgh in Pride and Prejudice, but in this film you get to see her hidden vulnerabilities – the pain of never having had children and her controlling maternal power over Wisley."